openworm/CElegansNeuroML/CElegans/pythonScripts/c302/README.md

 Due to the fact that the cells are in pure NeuroML2, they can be mapped to other formats using the export feature of jNeuroML.
 [Install NEURON](http://www.neuron.yale.edu/neuron/download) and map the network to this format using:

     cd examples

+for jNeuroML:

+    jnml LEMS_c302_A_Pharyngeal.xml -neuron
+or instead for pyNeuroML:

     pynml LEMS_c302_A_Pharyngeal.xml -neuron

     nrnivmodl
     nrngui -python LEMS_c302_A_Pharyngeal_nrn.py